jacksleight/statamic-memberbox/docs/implementation.md

 {:toc}
 </details>

-It's up to you exactly how you want to implement the Memberbox features on your site.
-When it comes to restricting content Statamic provides almost everying you might need already.
+It's up to you exactly how you want to implement the Memberbox features on your site, check the [customisation](customisation.html) documentation for details on customising the form pages, invitiation emails and control panel.
+When it comes to protectting front-end content Memberbox comes with a few bonus tags, but Statamic provides almost everying you might need already.

 ---

 ## Linking to the form pages from your templates

-Memberbox provides a set of form page URL tags are avaliable for linking to the form pages, check the [tags reference](tags.html#form-page-url-tags) for a full list.
+Memberbox provides a set of form page URL tags for linking to the form pages, check the [tags reference](tags.html#user-form-page-url-tags) for a full list.
 Here's an example header template that shows how you might implement these in your site:

 ```html
 {% raw %}<header>